easton-chen/GaytaCat/readme.md

-this document is only for studying
+This document is only for studying philosophy.